by Jacob Martin, Conference President

 The glorification of God is the ultimate purpose of our jubilant thanksgiving.
-As we know, 1 Corinthians 10:31 is plain that the whole end of our Christian life is God's glory.
 "Whether therefore ye eat, or drink, or whatsoever ye do, do all to the glory of God" (1 Corinthians 10:31, emphasis added).
-This Thanksgiving season, thanking, eating, and drinking are frequent.
-But will we consciously lift up our thanking, eating, and drinking as God-glorifying acts of worship?
+This Thanksgiving season, eating and drinking are all the rage.
+But will we consciously lift up our eating and drinking as God-glorifying acts of worship?

 Sermon on Galatians 3:6-9 by Johnathan Arnold

-In Galatians 3-4, Paul is exploring in-depth the most important question ever asked: “How can we be right with God?”
-Paul’s answer is simple: in one word, “faith.”
+In Galatians 3-4, Paul is exploring the critical question, “How can we be right with God?”
+His answer is simple: in one word, “faith.”
 Whoever has faith in Jesus is made right with God.